 February 6 – K. Sabeel Rahman, Brooklyn Law School, Structuralist Regulation.

-February 13 – Amna Akbar, Ohio State University Law School, Reform and Struggles over Life, Death, and Democracy.
+February 13 – Amna Akbar, Ohio State University Moritz College of Law, Reform and Struggles over Life, Death, and Democracy.

-February 20 – Abby Atkinson, Berkeley Law, Borrowing and Belonging.
+February 20 – Abbye Atkinson, Berkeley Law, Borrowing as Belonging.

-February 24 – Kate Andrias, Columbia Law School, School, Constitutional Clash: Labor, Capital, and Democracy.
+February 24 – Kate Andrias, Columbia Law School, Constitutional Clash: Labor, Capital, and Democracy.

 February 27 – Bill Novak, University of Michigan Law School, New Democracy: The Creation of the Modern American State [selected chapters].